suisakai3/STAT155/README.md

 Choose the question to consider for the entire project.

-Find data for the project.
+Find data for the project and clean the data to get it ready for modeling.

 ### Project 2